jmajurel/cod-19/README.md

 Tech stack: React App

-The app communicates with several APIs that provides data to the interface.
+The app communicates with several APIs (microservices) that provide data to the interface.